floragunncom/search-guard-docs/_content/_docs_signals/getting_started.md

 ---
 title: Getting started with Signals Alerting
-html_title: Getting started with Signals Alerting
+html_title: Getting started
 slug: elasticsearch-alerting-getting-started
 category: signals
 order: 100
 layout: docs
 edition: community
-description:
+description: How to get started with Signals Alerting for Elasticsearch to find anomalies in your data and send alerts
 ---

 <!--- Copyright 2020 floragunn GmbH -->